- Places to Explore

 Mobile AppDownload Fodor's City Guide App for FREE!

-Musée National du Moyen-Age (National Museum of the Middle Ages, also called the Musée Cluny)
+Musée de Cluny (Musée National du Moyen-Age (National Museum of the Middle Ages))

-Musée National du Moyen-Age (National Museum of the Middle Ages, also called the Musée Cluny) Review
+Musée de Cluny (Musée National du Moyen-Age (National Museum of the Middle Ages)) Review

 - Fodor's 100 Hotel Awards: Check out the winners of 2013